codersMom/angular100-labs-2020-06-22/Ch09-Routing/4routeparams/README.md

 ## Bonus

 1. Continue working on your bonus app.
-If you havent already use JSON server to supply the data for friends, family and hobbies.
+If you haven't already use JSON server to supply the data for friends, family and hobbies.
 Create a json file with details about friends, family, hobbies.
 You can make all data have a description field and display that when one is selected passing the route parameter.
 Similar the exercise, have services that return all data, and only one by id.